Chundrikov/EightBall/README.md

-Магический шар предсказаний - можно обращаться к нему перед релизами (:
+The magic ball of predictions - you can refer to it before friday deployments (: